 The freight industry has been in a turbulent state over recent times, and both contract and spot rates were fluctuating.
 According to the market forecasts, the drop in the spot market is going to come.
 It’s just a question of whether that comes in Q3/Q4 of 2021 or gets pushed into early next year.
-However, cost remains a primary concern for many LTL shippers in 2021.
+However, getting low LTL freight rates remains a primary concern for many shippers in 2021.

 Before diving into the shipment booking process, here are some tips on how to get the best LTL freight rates.

-Beginner shippers often make a common mistake by stating approximate information about their freight.
-When calculating freight quotes, dimensions, weight, and density, it is important to be as precise and accurate as possible, as even small difference can bring you additional charges and fees.
+Beginner shippers often make the common mistake of stating approximate information about their freight.
+When calculating freight quotes, dimensions, weight, and density, it is important to be as precise and accurate as possible, as even a small difference can bring you additional charges and fees.
 Make sure to properly measure your package to avoid higher rates and confusion.

-The final cost of your shipping is highly affected by regulations and rules of the certain carrier.
+The final cost of your shipping is highly affected by the regulations and rules of a certain carrier.
 Mainly, these tariffs depend on pickup or delivery location.
 Some destinations are considered hardly accessible or remote, some include regional fees and surcharges.
-If the trucking lane for your freight leads to a big city with highway congestions, you can be additionally charged.
+If the trucking lane for your freight leads to a big city with highway congestion, you can be additionally charged.
 It’s better to contact the carrier directly to specify all the details in advance.

 Monitoring LTL freight rates is a challenging task, so it’s much more effective to work with a reliable 3PL.
 Skilled brokers will spot the most attractive prices with your requirements in mind and will be able to negotiate LTL rates.
 Logistics professionals not just monitor and compare carrier rates head-to-head and choose from a variety of options, but also help navigate the shipping process.